wpm/CanCan/README.md

 * _Definiteness_

  All solved cells in a row or column must have different values.
+For example, given the row {123} {1} {13}, definiteness returns {23} {1} {3}.

 * _Uniqueness_

  If a value only appears in a single cell in a row or column, it must be the solution for that cell.
+For example, given the column {23} {123} {23}, uniqueness returns {23} {1} {23}.

-Given a partial solution grid, the constraints may serve to eliminate possible values from cells.
+Given a partial solution grid, the constraints may serve to eliminate possible values from cells or reveal that partial solution as inconsistent with the puzzle.
-For example, given a partial solution with the row {123} {1} {13}, the definiteness constraint will restrict the possible values to {23} {1} {3}.

 Algorithm
 ---------